CCL-Developed Custom Leadership Development Program Wins Award

-CCL, Wharton and Philips will accept the award at the EFMD executive education conference in October 2011.
+CCL, Wharton, and Philips will accept the award at the EFMD executive education conference.